waynodiablo/Oystercard/pills/javascript_module_pattern.md

 It's kind of useless to wrap just a call to `console.log` in an IIFE.
 The `console.log` would be fine on its own, without an IFFE.
 So why do we use IFFEs?
 To hide stuff.

-Imagine we wanted we formulate a more complex greeting than just `hi`.
+Imagine we wanted to formulate a more complex greeting than just `hi`.

 ```js
 (function () {